CDCgov/prime-reportstream/prime-router/docs/releases/2021-06-25-release-notes.md

 On ingestion of files from senders, ReportStream will now capture non-PII/non-PHI data allowing us to build metrics and visualizations off of the data and provide trend analysis to our partners.

+### HHSProtect

+Fixed data formats to be a simple yyyyMMdd

 ### Dependency Updates
 Updates done to:
 - Postgresql libraries